Skip to main content

 • Caps and gowns are NOT available for pick up on graduation day.

-• You may designate a person to pick up and sign for your cap and gown/tickets.
+You may designate a person to pick up and sign for your cap and gown and tickets.

-• Members of PTK and/or ABG who wish to purchase additional regalia specific to their honor society should contact their advisor below as soon as possible to place your order.
-These items are available only through Professors Bage or Harding.
+Members of PTK and/or ABG who wish to purchase additional regalia specific to their honor society should contact their advisor as soon as possible to place their order.
+These items are available only through Professors Bage (ABG) or Harding (PTK).

-• Tickets will be available on a first-come, first-serve basis when you pick up your cap and gown, so plan to pick up early.
+Tickets will be available on a first-come, first-served basis when you pick up your cap and gown, so plan to pick up early.

 • Graduates do not need a ticket.

-• Guests who require handicap seating must contact Karen Blake, Commencement Coordinator, at 203-575-8269 during ticket pickup.
+• Guests who require handicap seating must contact Karen Blake, Director of Student Engagement, at 203-575-8269 during ticket pick-up.
 Please do not wait for the day of the ceremony.

 • Seating at the Palace is odd/even so please do not switch tickets; they are grouped so that your guests are seated together.